ionicstraw/IWantYouToLaughOutLoudWhenISayInMyNextVoiceNoteToUThatJasonsAPussyNoOneWantsToFuck-rotfl/README.md

 honestly, ill record it by the end of the month, theres just a lot to discuss, i have to get everything right and understand it for what it is

 jasons really mentally ill and is in mental decline, dont look at his social media, im just writing down some notes on what ill discuss in this voice note to you, looking at jasons social media literally feels like entering an abandoned insane asylum, its just so WEIRD -- hes knuckle-walking across campus 🦍😂

+im going to do this before the end of october, there's a lot to discuss and the facts have to be right and it takes alot of time to unravel the crap -- i have to do this very correctly bc it will be used by my legal side, give me a few weeks to really put it together and go through all the bugs in TPOT and all that absolute crap

+this will be total annihilation for jason and paul, it would freak out the penn ogc immediately so i wanna do it correctly